library(liver)

 Making Predictions with the Regression Line

-Suppose a company wants to estimate the expected daily revenue when 25 euros are spent on pay-per-click (PPC) advertising.
-Using the fitted regression equation:
+Suppose a company wishes to estimate the expected daily revenue when 25 euros are spent on pay-per-click (PPC) advertising.
+Using the fitted regression equation, we obtain:

 \[\begin{equation} \begin{split} \widehat{\text{revenue}} & = b_0 + b_1 \times 25 \\ & = 15.71 + 5.25 \times 25 \\ & = 147 \end{split} \end{equation}\]